albanycomputers/portal/README.md

 ========
 Portal is a membership site for courses and discussions.

-Portal enables you to host a membership site where you customers can interact with each other.
+Portal enables you to host a membership site where your customers can interact with each other.
 Create tuition and courses with discussion rooms and file sharing.